 Some posts on this blog contain affiliate links.
 If you click them, I earn a small commission.
 It does not cost you anything extra, but this commission helps support the work of running this site.
 The views and opinions expressed on this blog are purely my own.

 The basis of the dish is the roux (a mix of flour and oil cooked into a peanut buttery consistency).
 The roux is the HEART of a good gumbo.
-A lot of my friends in Louisiana didn’t make the roux themselves, but bought a bottle of pre-made roux… but it really can be made at home from scratch!
+A lot of my friends in Louisiana didn’t make the roux themselves, but bought a bottle of pre-made roux… but it really can be made at home from scratch with time and a few simple ingredients.

-I wanted to try to use healthier ingredients so I made a roux with Olive oil and Rye Flour – Traditional?
+When I started experimenting with making my own instant pot gumbo, I wanted to try to use healthier ingredients.
+I started making it with a roux of Olive oil and Rye Flour – Traditional?
 No. – but maybe just a little healthier!

 Note: I chose Rye Flour since it’s a healthier option, but I know many people are looking for a Gluten-Free choice and you could use this recipe with your preferred Gluten-Free Flour and I think it would work great!
 I have used this one before and it’s excellent!